jonathan-vella/secure-networking-hackathon/hacker-assets/sol_challenge02.md

 # Secure Networking Artifacts
 ## Challenge 02 - Deploying YADA

-You can use these commands to deploy the YADA app to an existing resource group (note that you need to update some of the variables):
+You can use these commands to deploy the YADA app to an existing resource group (note that you need to update some of the variables and credentials):

 ```bash
 ######## Deploy YADA ########